atomone-hub/genesis/README.md

 for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.

+Arbitrary smart contract functionality must not be allowed on the main hub shard, which must instead be reserved primarily for basic transfer and IBC transactions, ICS1.5 shard coordination, and governance voting as safety and liveness critical functionality.

+The hub's root shard, IBC, and ICS1.5 implementations must stay minimal and only perform what is specified in these Founding Documents, or must be amended to the living AtomOne Constitution.
+The business plan of the hub must likewise be strictly limited to what is defined in these documents.
+All other functionality can be hosted on top of the ICS1.5 hosting layer on consumer chains and must not be confused for AtomOne functionality, and it should be clear which governing body is the responsible party for each consumer shard.

+AtomOne must not subsidize any ICS1.5 core shards that are not necessary to fulfill the specification of these documents.
+No core shard shall host arbitrary smart contracts from the general public--AtomOne will not itself become the maintainer for smart contract systems and virtual machines.
+Instead these must run as consumer chains with their own governing body.
+However they are funded, they must.

 Mixing implementations across validators is also to be avoided so as to prevent a failure arising from a low Nakamoto coefficient among the types of implementations.

-Arbitrary smart contract functionality should not be allowed on the main hub chain, which should instead be reserved primarily for ICS1.5 shard coordination and governance voting as safety and liveness critical functionality.
+Instead AtomOne will always support one standard implementation.

 The hub will not be used for experimentation.
 Experimentation should occur in other zones.
 Let's demonstrate that a minimalist hub is not the same as a minimalist ecosystem and how we can create a pioneering ecosystem.
 Any new feature proposals for the hub should be considered only after a successful and adequately long testing period in other zones.

+When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can provably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
+The spririt of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.

 ## 3. Validator Incentives